-Parquet flooring (in any of the systems) can also be installed on anhydrite slabs whenever they present a minimum compressive strength of 20 N/mm2 (CA-C20-F4 designation as per EN 13813).
-Anhydrous mortar shall contain at most 0.5 per cent of moisture (for water radiant floor heating, 0.3 percent).
+Parquet flooring (in any of the systems) can also be installed on anhydrite slabs whenever they present a minimum compressive strength of 20 N/mm2 (CA-C20-F4 designation as per UNE-EN 13813:2003).
+Anhydrous mortar shall contain at most 0.5 per cent of moisture (for underfloor heating, 0.3 percent).